precice/openfoam-adapter/README.md

 Additional debug messages can be printed.
 For performance reasons, these messages are disabled at compile-time.
 In order to activate them, the adapter needs to be built with the `ADAPTER_DEBUG_MODE` defined.
-For this, comment-out the respective line in the beginning of the `Adapter.C` file.
-Additional flags exist in the `CHT.C` and `KappaEffective.C`.
+For this, comment-out the respective line in the beginning of the `Utilities.H` file.

 ### How to couple a different variable?